 Why We Built QFlow: Deno, QTI 3.0, and the Case for a New Authoring System

-That approach works right up until institutions need content to move.
+This works until an institution needs content to move.

-Different LMSes.
-Different delivery systems.
-Imported banks from older tools.
-Accessibility requirements that cannot be shrugged off.
-AI-assisted authoring that can generate plenty of text but still leaves the hard part unsolved: producing assessment content that is structured, valid, reviewable, accessible, and portable.
+Then the hard cases show up: different LMSes, different delivery systems, imported banks from older tools, accessibility requirements that cannot be shrugged off, and AI-assisted authoring that can generate plenty of text but still leaves the hard part unsolved.
+The output still has to be structured, valid, reviewable, accessible, and portable.

 Why QTI 3.0 feels different now